 I thought it might be fun to make a Fall Table Runner.
 So I pulled out my leaf stamps and made this DIY Fall table runner.

 Every once in a while, I make smart decisions.
-I had planned to make the fall table runner but then I remembered a ready-made table runner I had seen for sale online.
+I had planned to sew the fall table runner but then I remembered I had seen one for sale online.
 It was perfect.
-It had a ruffle on it, was adorable, and it was super inexpensive (only $11.99)!
+It had a ruffle on it, was adorable, and it was very inexpensive ($11.99)!

 Thanksgiving Table Runner

 I was absolutely inspired when I received the Iron Orchid Designs Fruitful Harvest collection featuring apples, pumpkins, and leaves.
 My mind began to spin with all of the fun projects I could make with these stamps.